Ashford Town Centre

 As part of wider inward investment, Ashford Borough Council are turning their attention to regenerating the high street and plan to invest £520 million directly into the town centre.

-With developments such as Elwick Place set to welcome new tenants like Macknade Fine Foods and the Ashford International Model Railway Exhibition Centre (AIMREC), the town centre’s retail and leisure scene is becoming increasingly diverse, helping drive commercial interest from exciting, new businesses and attract more visitors to the area.
+With developments such as Elwick Place home to the likes of Macknade, Unità 4 and Matches Sports Bar, Grill & Social, the town centre’s retail and leisure scene is becoming increasingly diverse, helping drive commercial interest from exciting, new businesses and attract more visitors to the area.

 Through initiatives such as free parking at certain times throughout the week, the council is leading the way for town centre regeneration and is determined to buck the national trend of a struggling high street.